 - Choose the File menu to bring up

-PowerPoint Options dialog box (see Figure 3 again).
+of the PowerPoint Options dialog box (refer to Figure 3 again).

 Figure 3: PowerPoint Options dialog box

 The Quick Access Toolbar options are explained below, as marked in Figure 3, above:

 A. Choose commands from: Here you will find list of all the commands which can be added in QAT.
 Click